glutanimate/html-cleaner/README.md

 The add-on's HTML processing is highly configurable.
 All options can be accessed by editing the configuration section of `html_cleaner/main.py`.

+## Platform Support

+HTML processing is provided by the Bleach library on all platforms.
+Additionally, the add-on also utilizes the [`htmllaundry` library](https://github.com/wichert/htmllaundry) which can improve the cleaning results under under some circumstances.

+`htmllaundry` depends on `lxml` which Anki unfortunately does not ship with.
+In contrast to the other libraries included in this add-on, `lxml` cannot be easily be packaged for all platforms because it needs to be compiled.
+For that reason `htmllaundry` support is only available on Windows and Linux right now.

 ## License and Credits

 *Cloze Overlapper* is *Copyright © 2016-2017 [Aristotelis P.](https://github.com/Glutanimate)*